Wacom One 13 Touch – a digital painter’s review

 As mentioned in the previous section, you can assign different actions to your touch gestures.
 For example, I was using four-finger slide up and down to adjust my brush size by setting the appropriate keystroke to the gesture.

 The multi-touch is quite sensitive though in certain apps, and I had quite a few more accidental movements and marks than I’m used to with an iPad.
 So, occasionally I wondered if it is more of a nuisance and better left turned off, but what a pity to disable one of the main features of the tablet.
-Using a drawing glove with some extra padding along the side of the hand makes a SIGNIFICANT difference.
-I do still occasionally get some accidental taps, but overall, the tablet is much more enjoyable with the right glove.
+Using a drawing glove with some extra padding along the side of the hand makes a SIGNIFICANT difference to the experience to creating on the Wacom One.
+I do still get a couple of accidental taps, but overall, the tablet is much more enjoyable with the right glove.

 If you tend to draw without resting your hand on the tablet much and only the pen is making contact, you may not have much of an issue with this.